nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

 {% include important.html content="As the GP Connect APIs are commissioned under the GPSoC framework, Provider and Consumer systems are expected to follow the standard 'IG Requirements for GP Systems V4' and 'GP Systems Interface Mechanism' requirements." %}

-For implementers that don't have access to the GP SoC Framework / 'IG Requirements for GP Systems V4' requirements then the following extract of requirements covers the main audit trail requirements:
+For implementers that don't have access to the GPSoC Framework / 'IG Requirements for GP Systems V4' requirements then the following extract of requirements covers the main audit trail requirements:

-- Provider systems SHALL record in an audit trail all access and data changes within the system as a result of API activity in the same way that internal access and changes are required to be recorded.
+- Provider systems SHALL record in an audit trail all access and data changes within the system as a result of API activity in the same way that internal access and changes are required to be recorded

-- Provider systems SHALL ensure that all API transactions are recorded in an audit trail, and that audit trails must be subject to the standard IG audit requirements as defined in “IG Requirements for GP Systems V4” or as subsequently amended.
+- Provider systems SHALL ensure that all API transactions are recorded in an audit trail, and that audit trails must be subject to the standard IG audit requirements as defined in 'IG Requirements for GP Systems V4' or as subsequently amended

-- Provider systems SHALL ensure failed or rejected API transactions are recorded with the same detail as for successful API requests, with error codes as per the [error handling guidance](development_fhir_error_handling_guidance.html).
+- Provider systems SHALL ensure failed or rejected API transactions are recorded with the same detail as for successful API requests, with error codes as per the [error handling guidance](development_fhir_error_handling_guidance.html)

 Audit Trail records shall include the following minimum information:

 - a record of the user identity.
-This is the User ID, Name, Role profile (including Role and Organisation, URP id when Smartcard authenticated) attribute values, obtained from the user’s Session structure;
+This is the User ID, Name, Role profile (including Role and Organisation, URP id when Smartcard authenticated) attribute values, obtained from the user’s Session structure
-- a record of the identify of the authority – the person authorising the entry of, or access to data (if different from the user);
+- a record of the identify of the authority – the person authorising the entry of, or access to data (if different from the user)
-- the date and time on which the event occurred;
+- the date and time on which the event occurred
-- details of the nature of the audited event and the identity of the associated data (e.g. patient ID, message ID) of the audited event;
+- details of the nature of the audited event and the identity of the associated data (e.g. patient ID, message ID) of the audited event
-- a sequence number to protect against malicious attempts to subvert the audit trail by, for example, altering the system date.
+- a sequence number to protect against malicious attempts to subvert the audit trail by, for example, altering the system date
-- Audit trail records should include details of the end-user device (or system) involved in the recorded activity.
+- Audit trail records should include details of the end-user device (or system) involved in the recorded activity

 Audit Trails shall be enabled at all times and there shall be no means for users, or any other individuals, to disable any Audit Trail.